Pukar99/MLProjects/activity.md

-here i have done comepletd dasta trandoformation
+here i have done the data transformation today and i will do next model trainging stuff